 Wells Sand 'now in E. Sussex'.
 The boundaries in this area have long given rise to complications, given that the vice county boundary is not in accord with the administrative county boundary, but this location (given as TQ 711 315 in a record by W.J.
 Davies in December 1957) would appear to be mature woodland through which the administrative county border runs but which is within vice county 16 (West Kent).
+It can no longer be found here.

 The only current known Kent location is at Hothfield Common, where it was first recorded by a survey team on the KWT reserve in 2010.
-When revisited the next year, there was a sizeable patch, c.1.5 x 2m, with many dozens of stems derived from the species' suckering habit, located in the main bog, about $^{1}/{3}$ of the way between the board walk at the top of the bog, and about 4-5m from the northern edge of the bog, TQ 9689 4569.
+When revisited the next year, there was a sizeable patch, c.1.5 x 2m, with many dozens of stems derived from the species' suckering habit, located in the main bog, about $^1/3$ of the way between the board walk at the top of the bog, and about 4-5m from the northern edge of the bog, TQ 9689 4569.
 Only male catkins were present so, as the species is normally (but not invariably) dioecious, this is probably a single clone.
-It remains present (2016).
+It remains present (2020).